image2-Nov-19-2025-09-34-05-1822-AM

 The benefits of outsourcing to a 3PL

 Remember that plenty of brands still do fulfillment in-house, either because they’re still growing or because it’s too expensive to outsource fulfillment right now.
 That’s okay!
 But at a certain point, your business will require outsourcing fulfillment to stay competitive.
-Fortunately, we think the benefits are worth the costs:

 • Ship faster: Your customers expect 2-day shipping.
 Do you have the infrastructure to handle that?
 Your 3PL will allow you to ship from multiple locations to reach more customers faster.